bleeckerj/mp4-to-gif/README.md

   Path to the input MP4 file.

 - `--output OUTPUT_FILE`
   Path to the output GIF file.
-Defaults to the same name as the input with `.gif` extension.
+Defaults to the same name as the input with `.gif` extension (plus parameter info).

 - `--start START`
   Start time in seconds (float).
 Optional.